hackference/code-of-conduct/README.md

+# Hackference Code of Conduct

+You can view the completed code of conduct here [code-of-conduct.md](code-of-conduct.md).

 # Code of Conduct template

 This is an open source generic *code of conduct* template suitable for user groups or conferences.